Joseph Ettedgui

-Joseph Ettedgui (22 February 1936 – 18 March 2010), usually known simply as Joseph, was an influential London-based retailer and founder of the Joseph retail empire.
+Joseph Ettedgui (22 February 1936 – 18 March 2010), usually known simply as Joseph, was Moroccan-born London-based retailer and founder of the Joseph retail empire.
 After his death, the chair of the British Fashion Council Harold Tillman described him as: "a great designer, retailer and entrepreneur".
 Le Figaro fashion editor Godfrey Deeny has described him as: "one of the half dozen greatest fashion retailers in the past half-century".

 Early life and career

-Born in Casablanca on February 22, 1936, Joseph Ettedgui was the son of a Moroccan Jewish furniture retailer.
+Born in Casablanca, Morocco, on February 22, 1936, Joseph Ettedgui was the son of a Moroccan Jewish furniture retailer.
 Joseph’s father considered retailing to be a degrading profession and hoped his son would become a doctor or lawyer.
 Joseph had no such ambitions and moved to London with his brother Maurice in 1960 to train as a hairdresser.
 Two years later the brothers opened a hairdressing salon (Salon 33) in King's Road, Chelsea – one of the epicentres of Swinging London.
 In 1964, their brother Franklin joined them.
 In an interview in 1989 with the Jewish Chronicle, Joseph said: "I really wanted to be an architect but I'm terribly impatient.
 I decided to take a course in hairdressing and I loved it; I loved the way you could transform someone in two hours".